Starskvim/SynchronizingFoldersApp/README.md

 # SynchronizingFoldersApp
 Test component for viewer.
 Copy of Synctoy(microsoft) functionality.
-No file name control and renaming (yet).
+With file name control and renaming in B, md5 (not final algorithm).

 Method A (Contribute): New files are copied left to right.
 No deletions.